kamilsk/CilexServiceProviders/docs/AppAndCommands.md

     echo 'Value "default" was used.';
 }

-// will output
+// will output "Path works correctly."
-// Path works correctly.
 ```

 `Command\Command::getDbConnection($alias = null)`